![]() |

 The Landscape

 It is true what they say about taking things for granted when you grow up with them.
 As a child, Southland was green, grassy and to my eyes, normal and unremarkable.
 As an adult who has been away for a prolonged period, the greens are bright, vibrant, and simply stunning.
 I am sure my Mum thought I was mad, as I continually waxed lyrical about the beauty of the countryside.
 Technoman was, I expect, as equally over my remarks of how beautiful everything was – especially as we traversed our way back to Christchurch via rental car.
+In Southland there’s a depth and texture to the grasses and trees, that the southern light reflects off.
+Perhaps it is the Souths proximity to Antarctica that produces such a clear, and distilled light.

 Not content to be described simply as ‘green’, the landscape is a symphony of emeralds, olives, limes and at least 50 shades of various greens.
 It is spectacular – a veritable candy store for the eyes.
 Even inclement weather fails to diminish the beauty that is Southland.
 Wind simply enhances the shades of emerald as the blades of grasses, as they bend backwards to accommodate, flash with a tinge of sliver.
 In exposed places, trees, whilst bent to the prevailing direction of the wind, remain resolute, steadfast and determined.

 Add rolling hills lush with foliage, rivers that rumble their way through towns, serene creeks that traverse the landscape, and content sheep nibbling grass beside ambling dairy cows, and the visitor to Southland is spoilt for visual choice.
 Although the weather was less than ideal when I was down, including a wind chill factor that cut to the bone, when the sun shone – and it did – the beauty that is Southland was amplified.
+It was only on this trip South that I understood what others who have visited Southland have been telling me for years.
+My usual response is ‘yeah, its alright’ when they tell me how stunning it is.
+Having now viewed the place I grew up in with new eyes, I will be in total sync with their appraisals of beauty, and will enthusiastically agree, because Southland really is fifty shades of green.

 My only regret is that I couldn’t capture what I saw to share with you all.
 Instead, I would urge you to go and visit Southland (and Otago) for yourself.
 You won’t regret it, and I can assure you, it really is fifty shades of green!